YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 **Native Function Table**:
 A record is created for every native function that is called in the script.
 The first field of the record is set to zero by the compiler in the binary file but the host program initializes this field to the correct value when the binary is loaded.
-The second field contains an offset to the name of the native function in the name table.
+The second field contains an offset to the name of the native function.

 The index of a record in this table is the index of the corresponding native function.

 **Library Table**:
 Pawn language provides a pragma directive `#pragma directive [library name]` to inform the compiler that some of the native functions called require an extension module.
 A record is created in the library table for libraries whose native functions have been called in the script.
 The purpose is to inform the host program that the AMX binary depends on an extension module.

-The first field of the records are used internally and are set to zero in the AMX binary.
+The first field of the records is used internally and is set to zero in the AMX binary.
 The other field contains an offset from the start of prefix to the name of the library in the name table.

 **Public Variable Table**:
 A record is created for every public variable that is declared in the script.
 The record contains the address of the public variable and the offset to the name of the public variable.

 The index of a record in this table is the index of the public variable.

 **Tag Table**:
-The tags which are used with the `sleep` or the `exit` statement and the tags which are used with the `tagof` operator are considered useful.
+The tags which are used with the `sleep` or the `exit` statement and the tags which are used with the `tagof` operator are considered useful to be exported.
 A record is created for the tags considered useful.

 The first field contains the tag id number and the second field stores an offset to the name of the tag.

 # <a name="instruction-set"></a> Instruction Set